gecampbell/galliard.xyz/content/project/today-now.md

 ---

 > **Note:** The site is now called [clock.fyi](http://clock.fyi).
+  It was originally called `today-now.com`, then it moved to `itime.io` before settling on its current name.

 Your browser's home page should be something that is useful, even when viewed repeatedly.
 In my case, I wanted a page that would display the